-Not only are dandelions edible, they are nutritious and delicious.
+Not only can you eat dandelions, but they are also nutritious and delicious.
 They are tasty both raw and cooked, and while they have a bad reputation as just an “everyday weed,” they should be considered an integral part of your diet.
 There are several ways to cook and prepare dandelions.
 Dandelion greens are somewhat bitter and nutty in taste, similar to an endive or radicchio.
 Greens taste especially delicious with savory foods such as bacon, goat cheese, or nuts.
 Every part of the dandelion can be eaten, and each piece has a distinctive culinary use.

 Edible wild greens like dandelions not only taste good but are good for you.
 Dandelions have been used in medicine for thousands of years.
 They are high in antioxidants and have been used to treat skin infections and inflammation.

 If that’s not enough, dandelions contain more calcium than a glass of milk and more iron than spinach.
 Their leaves contain more vitamin A than carrots!
 They also contain potassium, folic acid, and magnesium.
-They are low in calories and high in calcium as well as vitamins A and C. Unlike many vegetables that lose nutritional value when heated, dandelions remain nutritious whether cooked or eaten raw.
+They are low in calories and high in calcium as well as vitamins A and C. Unlike many vegetables that lose nutritional value when heated, dandelion benefits can be gained by eating them cooked or raw.

 Dandelion leaves are powerful diuretics and can be used for the treatment of acne and eczema.
 They can help detoxify the liver, gallbladder, and kidneys.
 Other dandelion uses are to treat urinary infections, gout, diabetes, and even prostate enlargement.
 Dandelion allergies are highly uncommon, making them a great option for individuals who suffer from food allergies.
 Other dandelion uses are to treat water retention, digestive issues, and even hepatitis.
 There is some evidence to suggest that dandelions might even be useful in the treatment of cancer symptoms!